tarushiarora/AWS-Data-visualization-with-Quicksight/README.md

 3. **Data Connection**: Link the S3 bucket to QuickSight using the `manifest.json`.
 4. **Visualization**: Create various graphs and apply filters for in-depth analysis.
 5. **Dashboard Publishing**: Generate and publish an insightful dashboard.

+ **The manifest.json file provides instructions to Amazon QuickSight on how to locate and interpret the dataset stored in the S3 bucket.
+It includes details such as the bucket URL and file format for seamless data integration.
+I have uploaded a sample of how manifest.json looks like under the file name manifest.template.json.

 ## 📷 Dashboard Sneak Peek